Speakers

 Prior to joining NZBS Suzi spent 14 years working predominately within the fields of Oncology, Haematology and Palliative Care both in New Zealand and the UK, and District Nursing in Central London.
 She undertook post graduate studies in Cancer Care at the University of Manchester, while working at the Royal Marsden Hospital, London, during the 1990s and post graduate clinical teaching papers via the University of Canterbury early 2010s.
 Suzi is a member of the Australia and New Zealand Society of Blood Transfusion (ANZBST) and during her tenure has been actively involved in various ANZSBT sub-committees.

-Christopher Corkery - Transfusion Nurse Specialist, Waikato
+Christopher Corkery - TNS, Waikato

 I became a Registered CpRN in 1987 following a less than enthusiastic career as an electrician.
 Working with people was my aim and not fixing machines and crawling in roof spaces.
 By accident rather than good planning I drifted towards medicine.
 My initial years were in general medicine, but then extended periods in oncology and haematology followed.
 Work experience included a year in Saudia Arabia on a Bone Marrow Transplant Unit followed by 5 years in Germany (Frankfurt and Cologne) in an Oncology and Haematology Unit at the University of Cologne.
-I returned to New Zealand and commenced work again in haematology for approximately 3 years and then became interested in a new role established by the NZ Blood Service: the Transfusion Nurse Specialist role.
+I returned to New Zealand and commenced work again in haematology for approximately 3 years and then became interested in a new role established by the NZ Blood Service: the Transfusion Nurse Specialist.
 I have been involved in this role almost from inception and have enjoyed developing it.

 Gustavo DuarteClinical Director Patient Services; Transfusion Medicine Specialist